creachadair/imath/doc.md

 `tail` command (so I know what inputs caused the failure).

-If you build with the preprocessor symbol `DEBUG` defined as a positive integer, you will have access to several things:

- 1. The static functions defined in imath.c are made globally visible so that you can call them from a test driver.

- 2. The `s_print()` and `s_print_buf()` routines are defined; these make it easier to dump the contents of an `mpz_t` to text.

- 3. If `DEBUG > 1`, the digit allocators (`s_alloc`, `s_realloc`) fill all new
-    buffers with the value `0xDEADBEEF`, or as much of it as will fit in a digit, so that you can more easily catch uninitialized reads in the debugger.
+If you build with the preprocessor symbol `DEBUG` defined as a positive integer, the digit allocators (`s_alloc`, `s_realloc`) fill all new buffers with the value `0xdeadbeefabad1dea`, or as much of it as will fit in a digit, so that you can more easily catch uninitialized reads in the debugger.

 ## Notes